Sony A7S vs NEX-7

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.73x vs 0.71x).

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (120x67mm vs 127x94mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 89g or 18 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (430 versus 380) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (46 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in August 2011).

-If the count of individual advantages (bullet points above) is taken as a guide, the A7S emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7S is the clear winner of the match-up (13 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.